Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Estimation with Missing Data under a Parametric Model Framework

+The analysis above remains valid when the mechanism is said to be ignorable (c.f., definition \ref{def:ignorable}).
+Nevertheless, inference with ignorable mechanisms can be limited in many real-world signal processing applications.
+If the mechanism is non-ignorable, ignoring the relationship between the missingness and the unobserved data inevitably leads to biased parameter estimates and fundamentally invalid conclusions.
+In the following we consider the case of non-ignorable mechanism in the estimation process.

-\subsubsection{Statistical inference with non-ignorable mechanism}
+\subsection{Statistical inference with non-ignorable mechanism}

-As discussed above, in the case of MNAR, considering only the observed likelihood can dramatically bias the estimation, since the observations are not representative of the complete data.
-In this situation, it is necessary to consider the joint distribution $f(\Xb_{\sf o},\Mb|\thev,\phiv)$.
-Two important distinctions arise, depending on whether the missingness mechanism is non-ignorable but known (as in censored data with a known threshold, e.g., due to a sensor’s operating range) or non-ignorable unknown, in which case $\phiv$ must be estimated jointly with $\thev$.
-In the following, we focus on the latter scenario, under the assumption of independent observations, i.e., $f(\Xb,\Mb|\thev,\phiv)=\prod_i \prod_j f(X_{i,j},M_{i,j}|\thev,\phiv)$.
+As discussed in the section \textit{Basic concepts of missing data}, in the case of MNAR data, considering only the observed likelihood can dramatically bias the estimation.
+In this situation, it is necessary to consider the joint distribution $f(\Xbo,\Mb;\thev,\phiv)$.
+Two important distinctions arise, depending on whether the missingness mechanism is non-ignorable but known (as in censored data with a known threshold, e.g., due to a sensor’s operating range) or non-ignorable and unknown, in which case $\phiv$ must be estimated jointly with $\thev$.
+In the following, we focus on the latter scenario, under the assumption of independent observations (to simplify calculations and reading), i.e., $f(\Xb,\Mb;\thev,\phiv)=\prod_i \prod_j f(X_{i,j},M_{i,j};\thev,\phiv)$.
 Several models can be used to infer under non-ignorable mechanism depending on the choice of target parameters.
-In the following, we consider the so-called \textit{selection} model since it is more appropriate in the SP context since the marginal distribution of the data is of interest.
-Specifically, the \textit{selection} model reads
+In the following, we consider the so-called \textit{selection} model since it is more appropriate in the SP context, the marginal distribution of the data being of interest.
+Specifically, the selection model reads

-This requires external knowledge of the data model (e.g., a regression model for observed and missing outcomes) and a missingness mechanism (e.g., a logistic or probit model for the missingness probabilities).
-This formulation is often considered the most natural approach.
-Under parametric assumptions, modeling the data distribution also tends to be straightforward.
+This requires external knowledge of the data model (e.g., a regression model for observed and missing outcomes) and the missingness mechanism (e.g., a logistic or probit model for the missingness probabilities).
+A natural choice of the conditional distribution of the mask is

-The MLE in the MNAR context (namely, considering the joint distribution $f(\Xb_{\sf o},\Mb|\thev,\phiv)$) is unfeasible.
-Then, we use the EM algorithm which reads \begin{itemize} \item \underline{E-step:} Under independence, the surrogate function becomes